 Which options should I pick when setting up a new iPhone?
 I'm confused by the number of options: iCloud, Location Services, Siri, iCloud Key Chain etc.

-Setting up a new iPhone is generally very easy but you're right – you are faced with a lot of options.
-If you've just purchased a new iPhone 6s or iPhone 6s Plus, or been handed down a family member's old iPhone, or even been given one as a gift (lucky you!), here are some useful tips and advice for setting it up.
+Setting up a new iPhone is generally very easy but you're right - you are faced with a lot of options.
+If you've just purchased a new iPhone 6s or iPhone 6s Plus, or been handed down a family member's old iPhone, or even been given one as a gift (lucky you!), here are some simple but valuable tips and advice for setting it up.

 1) Are you upgrading from an older iPhone?

 Yes: Go to step 2.

 2) Make sure you back up your old iPhone first

 If you're upgrading from an older iPhone, you can transfer all its apps, data, and settings to your new iPhone.
 But to do so, you'll need to make a backup (via iTunes or via iCloud) of your information.

 How to back up an iPhone using iTunes